LCSB-BioCore/GigaSOM.jl/README.md

 If this is required for debugging purposes, please activate the environment first and run the commands of the `test/runtests.jl` file sequentially.

-# How to contribute/develop GigaSOM
+# How to contribute to/develop GigaSOM

-If you want to contribute to the `GigaSOM` package, please fork the present repository and create a new branch from the `develop` branch.
+If you want to contribute to the `GigaSOM` package, please fork the present repository.
+Instructions how to this can be found [here](https://help.github.com/en/articles/fork-a-repo).

+## Step 1: Retrieve a local version of GigaSOM

-There are 2 ways that you can develop the package:
+There are 2 ways that you can retrieve a local copy of the package: one is to manually clone the forked repository, and the second one is to use the intergrated Julia package manager.

-### Option 1: clone the fork
+### Option 1: Manually clone the fork

 You can do this as follows from the command line: